Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 19 Feb 2015

-Symptoms of SARS in children
+Symptoms of ARVI in children

-• fever, fever, chills;
+• increased temperature, fever, feeling of chills;

 • general weakness, malaise, headache;